Body Work & Massage

-A northern Michigan native, I moved back to the area to reconnect with the amazing community and this beautiful environment.
+A northern Michigan native, I moved back to the area to reconnect with the incredible community and beautiful environment.
 Most recently, I spent two years living, studying and practicing at SokukoJi Buddhist Temple Monastery in Battle Creek, MI.
-I am also a faculty member of Mindfulness Coaching School.
+I also served as Co-Director and faculty member of Mindfulness Coaching School from 2015-2019.

 Healing Deep Tissue & Sweedish Massage

 Denise has had a lifelong interest in health, nutrition, and mind/body wellness as well as a passion for the arts, movement & dance.
 She earned a BFA (visual arts) at Wayne State University, began studying dance in Detroit and later in Traverse City which led her into performance and teaching creative movement with young children.
 While raising her own two children in a holistic lifestyle of organic gardening and nutritional health, massage became a regular practice at bedtime - providing comfort, relaxation and stress relief.
 Denise’s experience in movement and many years of yoga practice provided a foundation for body awareness, knowledge and challenges.